-One by one crew served weapons ran dry as the battle raged on until the last remaining magazines were redistributed and 30 Force Reconnaissance Marines were left with no choice but to conduct a devastating counter attack against the numerically superior and entrenched Taliban force that collapsed their left flank and sparked a panic amongst the enemy.
-These brave Reconnaissance Marines fought past the point of of exhaustion to continue their relentless assault until the Taliban were driven from the battlefield, littering the city with spent brass, scarred buildings and the broken bodies of the enemy.
+One by one crew-served weapons ran dry as the battle raged on until the last remaining magazines were redistributed and 30 Force Reconnaissance Marines were left with no choice but to conduct a devastating counter-attack against the numerically superior and entrenched Taliban force that collapsed their left flank and sparked panic amongst the enemy.
+These brave Reconnaissance Marines fought past the point of exhaustion to continue their relentless assault until the Taliban were driven from the battlefield, littering the city with spent brass, scarred buildings, and the broken bodies of the enemy.
 No Americans were killed in the fighting.
 Villagers later complained that it took them several days to remove and bury all the enemy dead.

 Every day is a selection, and every task is a test.
 Earn your place here every single day and protect the proud legacy and reputation of the Marine Reconnaissance community.
 I am proud to call you my brothers and for those of you who seek greater challenges… 1st Force Reconnaissance Company is always seeking the best and the brightest of our community.
 Thank you for your time and Semper Fidelis.

-This article first appeared in The Havok Journal on 02MAY15.
+This first appeared in The Havok Journal on May 2, 2015.